Free Things to Do in Houston, with Kids! (2019 Edition)

 - Ride METRORail (FREE for kids under 5, cheap for everyone else)

-- Visit the Houston Zoo – FREE first Tuesday of every month, in the afternoon (except summer time)
+- Visit the Houston Zoo – FREE first Tuesday of every month (except summer time)

 - Visit the Asia Society Texas Center.